audiotool/manual/manuals/plugins/tools/centroid.rst

 Centroid
 ========

-The Centroid is a 16-track studio mixer.
-Each of the 16 channels have the same functionality, each channel includes a semi-parametric equaliser, panning and gain controls.
+The Centroid is a studio mixer with up to 32 channels.
+Each of the channels have the same functionality, each channel includes a semi-parametric equaliser, panning and gain controls.
 The centroid also includes 2 auxiliary send/return inputs, this makes it possible for 2 different